 Before-and-After photos offer a major benefit to any aesthetic consultation conversion—that cannot be exaggerated.
 Using Before-and-After galleries during a new client consultation is an industry standard, but using them effectively to boost your conversion rate without overselling can be a fine balance.
+Show off the wonderful results and transformations that your aesthetic clinic has produced to ensure a productive consultation.
 Here are some tips to ensure you’re using Before-and-After galleries to their full potential while keeping a prospective client’s expectations in check.

 When creating a Before-and-After gallery on your website or in a print binder format for in-office use, try to avoid using too many stock photos from manufacturers or images from other providers.
 Using your own Before-and-After pictures will help to illustrate your expertise and realistically manage a prospective client’s expectations.